tsujan/Kvantum/Kvantum/INSTALL.md

 NOTE: All of Kvantum's dependencies will be automatically installed when emerging `x11-themes/kvantum`.

-### NixOS

-To install Kvantum on NixOS, add the following line to `configuration.nix` :

-    environment.systemPackages = with pkgs; [ libsForQt5.qtstyleplugin-kvantum ];

-If you want to compile Kvantum from its source, copy the Nix expression of Kvantum [here](https://github.com/NixOS/nixpkgs/blob/nixos-22.05/pkgs/development/libraries/qtstyleplugin-kvantum/default.nix), then paste it in a nix file, for example `kvantum.nix` , and put it in `/etc/nixos/` , then add the following line to `configuration.nix` :

-    environment.systemPackages = [ (import ./kvantum.nix pkgs) ];

-> Note: You can also install Kvantum for Qt4 by installing the package `qtstyleplugin-kvantum-qt4` .

 ### openSUSE

 If you want to compile Kvantum from its source, install these packages: